spo0ds/Deep-Dive-into-DEFI/Day67/Day67.md

 Here the liquidity pool has 50,000 bananas and oranges, and the product of these is equal to 2.5 billion.
 So let's say a banana farmer comes along with 7,000 bananas to trade.
 He gives them to the smart contract, and the contract has 57,000 bananas.
 We need to know how many oranges to give to the banana farmer.
 We take 2.5 billion and divide by 57,000, which is 43859.
 This is the number of oranges that should be left over in the smart contract.
 However, right now there are 50,000.
 So we find out the difference and give it to the banana farmer, which is 6140.
 As more and more oranges are bought, they become more expensive.
 This is why the banana farmer didn't get exactly 7000 oranges back, and 57,000 * 43,859 does equal to 2.5 billion.

-**impairment loss**
+**impermanent loss**

 Although AMMs provide significant returns to LPs, there's risk involved.
-The most common is impairment loss.
+The most common is impermanent loss.
 This phenomenon arises when the price ratio of assets and liquidity pools changes.
-LPs who have deposited funds in affected pools will automatically incur an impairment loss.
+LPs who have deposited funds in affected pools will automatically incur an impermanent loss.
 The greater the shift in the price ratio, the greater the loss.

-However, there is a reason why this loss is referred to as an impairment.
+However, there is a reason why this loss is referred to as an impermanent.
 As long as you do not withdraw deposited tokens while the pool is experiencing a price ratio shift, it is still possible to mitigate the loss.
 The loss disappears when the prices of the tokens revert to the original value at which they were deposited, and those who withdraw funds before the prices revert suffer permanent losses.
 Regardless, it is possible for the income received via transaction fees to cover such losses.